The Division Heads

 University of Alberta, Alberta, Canada

 Valérie Savard is a PhD candidate in English and Film Studies at the University of Alberta.
 She has been attending the ICFA since 2013 and has presented on topics ranging from 1970s German sf through to fembots in contemporary American music videos, film, and television.
 She is currently in the process of completing her dissertation, “Transforming the Labouring Posthuman: From Machine-man to Virtual Human in Twentieth Century Science Fiction.”
 With a Masters in Cultural Studies and Critical Theory, her other research interests include popular culture and (perhaps unsurprisingly) cultural studies.
 She currently teaches first-year undergraduates in the area of critical analysis and does so by pedagogically combining gothic fiction, dystopian fiction, and apocalyptic visual medias of varying kinds.

-The Horror Literature division focuses not only on Horror as both literary genre and mode, but also on closely related modes including the Gothic, Grotesque, and Weird.
+The Gothic and Horror Literature division focuses not only on Gothic and Horror as often-overlapping literary modes, but also on closely related modes including the Grotesque and the Weird.
 Papers may explore any aspect of literary horror (including but not limited to body horror, psychological horror, philosophical horror, or folk horror) including the evolution, cultural significance, and theory of horror.
-Papers exploring related topics, such as the role of the supernatural, the sublime, or affects including horror, terror, dread or anxiety, as well as interconnections between horror literature and other media, including film and comics, are also welcome.
+Papers exploring related topics, such as the role of the supernatural, the sublime, monstrosity, or affects including horror, terror, dread or anxiety, as well as interconnections between horror literature and other media, including film, comics and games, are also welcome.

 International Fantastic (IF)